miracaEU/miraca-book/miraca-book/about.md

-# Miraca Book
+# About Miraca

-Jupyter book for the Miraca project
+Multi-hazard Infrastructure Risk Assessment for Climate Adaptation is an evidence-base decision support toolkit that meets real world demands.

 ## Funding Note